MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 ## Surface UEFI boot screens

-When you update the Surface device firmware using either Windows Update or manual installation, the updates are not applied immediately to the device but during the next reboot cycle.
+When you update the Surface device firmware using either Windows Update or manual installation, the updates aren't applied immediately to the device but during the next reboot cycle.
 You can learn more about the Surface firmware update process in [Manage and deploy Surface driver and firmware updates](manage-surface-driver-and-firmware-updates.md).
 The firmware update progress is displayed on a screen with progress bars of different colors to indicate the firmware for each component.
 Each component's progress bar is shown in Figures 9 through 18.

 ![Surface UEFI firmware update with blue progress bar.](images/manage-surface-uefi-fig8.png "Surface UEFI firmware update with blue progress bar")